 Part I Writing (30 minutes)

-For this part, you are allowed 30 minutes to write an essay on the importance of mutual understanding respect in interpersonal relationships.
+For this part, you are allowed 30 minutes to write an essay on the importance of motivation methods in learning.
 You should write at least 150 words but no more than 200 words.

 Part II Listening Comprehension (30 minutes)